rblades/dhworkbook_master/docs/module-5/Exercises.md

 In this first exercise, we will take the plot we generated in Module 4's exercise on topic modeling in R where we made a bar chart showing the number of articles by year.
 In R we exported that plot as a PDF.
 In Inkscape, we can import that pdf and 'explode' it so that we can manipulate its parts individually.
 We are going to take the simple bar chart and make it more legible, more visually appealing, for incorporation on a webpage.

-1. Download and install [Inkscape](https://inkscape.org/en/) *nb Mac* the installation instructions are a bit more complicated for Mac.
+1. Download and install [Image showing scaling in Inkscape](https://inkscape.org/en/) *nb Mac* the installation instructions are a bit more complicated for Mac.
 Pay attention and follow closely!
 2. Download the pdf we generated in R [publication-year.pdf](https://github.com/hist3907b-winter2015/module5-humanitiesvisualization/raw/master/publication-year.pdf)
 3. Open that pdf.
 It's a pretty plain graphic.
 Right away there are at least two things we could do to make it more visually appealling.
 We could change the orientation of the characters in the y-axis to make them more legible.
 We can highlight bars of interest.
 And we could apply a colour scheme more generally that would make our graphic legible to folks with colour-blindness (see the 'going further' section at bottom).
 4. Start Inkscape.
 Click File >> Import >> and then navigate to where you save the 'publication-year.pdf'.
 Click Ok when you've got it selected.
 In the next pop-up, just accept the default settings and click 'ok'.
 Your Inkscape window should now look like this:<br>![inkscape1](https://raw.githubusercontent.com/hist3907b-winter2015/module5-humanitiesvisualization/master/inkscape1.png)